jcgh582/aeropoint/README.md

 ## other relevant info

 - if an exception is thrown, you will get a stack trace
+- when I am raising an exception it is a general exception i.e. Exception.
+Ideally they would be custom or more specific
 - I have added the teqc binary to my source repo.
 It's not ideal, but it makes installing the application easier

 ## Assumptions